 An employer who requires drug tests must test samples at a certified laboratory.
 At the time of the testing, the employee may request the name and address of the lab.
-State law dictates the procedures for testing, confidentiality, and so on.
+State law dictates the procedures for testing, confidentiality, and other procedures.

 An employee who tests positive must be given:

 - a copy of the employer’s written testing policy

 - written notice of any adverse action the employer plans to take based on the results, and

 - a statement of the employee’s right to an independent confirmation test at the employee’s expense.

 Legal Claims Arising From Drug Testing

 Even though Maryland law allows employers to drug test in some circumstances, employees and applicants may have legal claims based on who was tested, how the test was conducted, or how the results were used.
 Here are some examples: